Top 5 Best Soundbars for 2024 – Detailed Review

 Sony HT-S2000 Compact 3.1 Ch Dolby Atmos Sound Bar.

-• SURROUND SOUND IN A COMPACT DESIGN: Get the full effect of Dolby Atmos and DTS:X with Sony’s Vertical Surround Engine and S-Force PRO Front Surround in a compact design.
+• SURROUND SOUND IN A COMPACT DESIGN: Get an immersive audio experience with support for Dolby Atmos and DTS:X, enhanced by Sony’s Vertical Surround Engine and S-Force PRO Front Surround

 • HOME ENTERTAINMENT CONNECT APP: Manage your home theater experience from the palm of your hand—just download the app, and your smartphone becomes your remote control.

-• IMMERSIVE SURROUND SOUND: Built-in dual subwoofer for deep bass, three front speakers, and a center channel designed specifically for clear dialogue.
+• IMMERSIVE SURROUND SOUND: Built-in dual subwoofers for enhanced bass, three front speakers, and a center channel designed specifically for clear dialogue.

 Last update on 2024-05-02 / Affiliate links / Images from Amazon.